 - The current ratio is one measure of the FSM National Government's ability to pay its short-term obligations.
 The current ratio compares total current assets and liabilities.
 A current ratio of 2.00 to 1 indicates good current liquidity and an ability to meet the short-term obligations.
-This analysis uses only the General Fund, the primary operating fund of the FSM National Government. - At September 30, 2006, the FSM National Government General Fund had a ratio of current assets to current liabilities of 1.95 to 1.
-This indicates that the FSM National Government General Fund had nearly two times the amount of current assets to pay current liabilities and is considered a near satisfactory indicator of liquidity, although the ratio has declined significantly from that of the prior year.
+This analysis uses only the General Fund, the primary operating fund of the FSM National Government. - At September 30, 2007, the FSM National Government General Fund had a ratio of current assets to current liabilities of 2.20 to 1.
+This indicates that the FSM National Government General Fund had over two times the amount of current assets to pay current liabilities and is considered an above satisfactory indicator of liquidity, and an improvement in the ratio reported in the prior period.